Stevie TV

 Stevie TV is an American comedy television series that starred Stevie Ryan and aired on VH1.
 The series, which aired from March 4, 2012, through July 12, 2013, parodied films, television shows, and actors.
 VH1 canceled Stevie TV in February 2014.

 History

 Stevie Ryan moved to L.A. at age 19 to pursue a career in acting and modeling, but she wanted to make people laugh.
 It was YouTube that inspired Ryan to be funny.
 She received a camcorder from her ex-boyfriend originally to shoot silent films.
 Instead, she focused on impersonating celebrities including Justin Bieber, Lady Gaga, Rachel Zoe, and Amy Winehouse.
-She even developed her own characters on YouTube, such as Mexican-American homegirl Little Loca and 15-year-old wild child Katrina, who claimed she slept with hundreds of men in one day to be on Bang Bus.
-The characters Ryan played got thousands of YouTube hits that gained the attention of VH1, who gave her her own show.
+She also developed her own characters on YouTube, such as Mexican-American homegirl Little Loca, and Katrina, who was a parody of poorly behaved teenagers who appear on Maury.

+Ryan's portrayals of these characters garnered thousands of YouTube views, which eventually caught the attention of VH1, resulting in her own show on the network.